owickstrom/the-monospace-web/index.md

 It is not generally possible for the user to precisely control whether the code coming out of the code generator is or is not in this form.
 However, it is guaranteed that the code passed through the ExpressionSplitter step (x) is expression-split, and the opposite is true for code that is run through the ExpressionJoiner step (j).
 Therefore sequences where i is always preceded by x with no intervening occurrences of j are safe.
 Other sequences may or may not be affected depending on their exact structure.

 Lack of user-provided Yul code (in the form of inline assembly or pure Yul input) significantly decreases the chances of triggering the bug.

+---

+**Note**: Placeholder content for the blog template has been taken from <https://soliditylang.org/blog>